-This time around, I envisioned a colorful and bright nursery for our daughter, but still wanted to stick with a neutral base and subtle theme.
-C. S. Lewis is my favorite author, and his Chronicles of Narnia series holds a special place in my heart.
-I decided to weave elements of the books into Ladybug’s nursery, and include some of my own childhood treasures.
+When it was time to choose a theme, it didn’t take me long to decide.
+C. S. Lewis is one of my favorite authors, and his Chronicles of Narnia series holds a special place in my heart.
+I decided to weave elements of the books into the nursery, and include some of my own childhood treasures.

 Chronicles of Narnia Nursery Theme

 I also love this vintage paint by number artwork from an Etsy seller that reminds me of one of my favorite passages from The Voyage of the Dawn Treader:

 As the albatross circled the mast it had whispered to her, “Courage, dear heart,” and the voice, she felt sure, was Aslan’s, and with the voice a delicious smell breathed in her face.-C. S. Lewis

 Baskets and blankets are also pretty and functional.
 Hide items easily inside of baskets, and toss throw blankets around for an inviting and cozy look.

-Bright Nursery Decor
+Bright and Colorful Nursery Decor Ideas

-Organized Nursery Dresser Drawers
+Narnia Nursery Organized Dresser Drawers

-My final tip for nursery design is to keep it simple and organized.
-There will be time for adding decor, but starting with functional staples and an organized space will bring so much peace during those hectic early months.
+My last tip for nursery design is to keep it simple and organized.
+There will be plenty of time for adding decor.
+However, starting with functional staples and an organized space will bring so much peace during those hectic early months.